AndreiVoica/P10-MAP/docs/installation/Nvidia Isaac Sim ROS2/README.md

 # Nvidia Isaac Sim

-Nvidia Isaac Sim is a simulation software developed by Nvidia
+Nvidia Isaac Sim is a simulation software developed by Nvidia.
+In the first instance, the project was intended to be developed using ROS2, these steps may be useful for implementation with ROS2.

 ## Installing Nvidia Isaac Sim on Ubuntu 20.04